 Mitsuko Uchida records exclusively for Decca and her recordings include the complete Mozart piano sonatas and piano concerti; the complete Schubert piano sonatas; Debussy’s Etudes; the five Beethoven piano concerti with Kurt Sanderling; a CD of Mozart Sonatas for Violin and Piano with Mark Steinberg; Die Schöne Müllerin with Ian Bostridge for EMI; the final five Beethoven piano sonatas; and the 2008 recording of Berg’s Chamber Concerto with the Ensemble Intercontemporain, Pierre Boulez and Christian Tetzlaff.
 Uchida’s most recent releases are CD’s of Mozart’s concerti K.488 and K.491, a second disc of K.466 and K.595, and a third disc of K.271 and K.467, all with Uchida directing the Cleveland Orchestra from the piano; and two acclaimed discs of Schumann’s solo piano music.
 A DVD featuring a live performance of Schoenberg’s Pierrot Lunaire from the Salzburg Festival and an accompanying documentary was released last season by Bel Air and Film+co, in the centennary year of this pivotal work.

 Mitsuko Uchida has demonstrated a long-standing commitment to aiding the development of young musicians and is a trustee of the Borletti-Buitoni Trust.
-She is also Co-director, with Richard Goode, of the Marlboro Music Festival.
-In May 2012 she was awarded the Royal Philharmonic Society's Gold Medal.
+She is also Director of the Marlboro Music Festival.
+In May 2012 she was awarded the Royal Philharmonic Society’s Gold Medal.
 In June 2009 she was made a Dame Commander of the Order of the British Empire.

 If this biography is more than 3 months old, please do not use it.